FrankCaglianone/TikTok-network-crawler/README.md

 │
-├── .gitignore                  # Specifies intentionally untracked files to ignore ├── LICENSE                     # Contains the licensing information for the project ├── figures/                    # Folder for storing visualization of networks and results └── README.md                   # Project overview and setup instructions
+├── .gitignore                  # Specifies intentionally untracked files to ignore ├── LICENSE                     # Contains the licensing information for the project └── README.md                   # Project overview and setup instructions
 ```